Length guide

 - Assuming height is written in the same unit everywhere.

-- Mixing up inches with feet and inches formatting.
+- Mixing up inches with feet-and-inches formatting.

 Best practical habit